 Keep your camera on (usually)

 When your camera is off, you're asking people to read your tone without facial expressions, gestures, or eye contact.
-That's just texting with extra steps.
+Research suggests 58% of communication is nonverbal — and conversation analytics confirm that camera-on meetings have higher engagement scores.

 Camera on for small meetings (under 10 people).
 Camera optional for large all-hands and presentations.
 If you're having a rough day, that's fine — but say so.
 A quick "camera off today, long night" is all it takes.